CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 Discuss the trade-offs between speed, reliability, and complexity/overhead in the communication protocol we implemented.
 How do these trade-offs affect the performance and usability of the protocol?
 What are some potential ways to optimize the protocol for different use cases or scenarios?
 How much overhead does adding features such as compression and encryption add to the communication speed?
 How does this change with file size or the randomness of the data?
 Include any graphs, diagrams, or pseudocode that you think would be helpful in explaining your analysis.

-- Consider adding any notes on simplifying or grouping multiple questions if they seem repetitive.

 ## I2C

 ### Inertial Measurement Unit (IMU)

 The IMU built into the XRP control board is the LSM6DSO.
 This IMU has a 3-axis accelerometer and a 3-axis gyroscope.
 The IMU is connected to the I2C bus on the XRP control board.
-Forunately, there exists significant software support for the XRP, so we don't have to implement the I2C communication for the IMU from scratch.
+Fortunately, there exists significant software support for the XRP, so we don't have to implement the I2C communication for the IMU from scratch.

 For reference, a gyroscope is microelectromechanical system (MEMS) that measures angular velocity.
 An accelerometer is a MEMS that measures acceleration.
 The gyroscope measures angular velocity in degrees per second, while the accelerometer measures acceleration in g's.
 Together, the gyroscope and accelerometer can be used to determine the orientation of the IMU in 3D space.
 Gyroscopes and accelerometers will be discussed further in the "Sensors" lab.